Timothy Woods

 • Beef ribs

 All of these foods have more fat content levels than your regular steaks.
-These are excellent choices to provide you with extra calories to complete your carnivore diet list without worrying about getting a cardiovascular disease like high blood pressure.
+These are excellent choices to provide you with extra calories to complete your carnivore diet food list without worrying about getting a cardiovascular disease like high blood pressure.

 For the days when you want to treat yourself, try out some of our favorite cuts of steak: